Acne treatments: Medical procedures may help clear skin

 Steroid injections are typically used as a temporary or occasional fix for stubborn cysts and nodules.
 They aren't used to treat widespread acne because of the possible side effects and the need for frequent doctor visits.

-Superficial chemical peels may control some types of acne and improve the appearance of skin.
+Chemical peels might mildly improve the appearance of skin for people with mild acne.
 This procedure has traditionally been used to lessen the appearance of fine lines, sun damage and minor facial scars.

+Chemical peels that dermatologists use aren't available over-the-counter.
 During a chemical peel, your doctor applies a mild chemical solution to your skin.
 This solution helps unclog pores and remove dead skin cells, whiteheads and blackheads.
 A chemical peel can also generate new skin growth.
-You may need to repeat the process for best results.
+You'll likely need multiple treatments for best results, which are not long-lasting.

-Possible side effects include redness, scaling, crusting, scarring, infection and abnormal skin coloring.
+Possible side effects include redness, scabbing, swelling, scaling, crusting and changes in skin color.

-- Your skin tends to form exaggerated scar tissue — such as keloids
+- Have skin that tends to form exaggerated scar tissue (keloids)

 Drainage and extraction

-Your doctor may use special instruments to remove cysts, whiteheads and blackheads.
-This temporarily improves the appearance of your skin.
+Your doctor might use special instruments to remove cysts, whiteheads and blackheads.
+This temporarily improves the appearance of your skin, though it might also cause scarring.